rust-lang/rust/src/doc/style-guide/src/README.md

 * Each level of indentation must be four spaces (that is, all indentation outside of string literals and comments must be a multiple of four).
 * The maximum width for a line is 100 characters.
-* A tool should be configurable for all three of these variables.
+* A tool may choose to make some of these configurable.

 #### Block indent